-A Rock & Roll Variety Show toured over the United States for the Spring & Fall Months except for Malibu Beach for the summer & Big Bear Ski Resort for the winter.
-It featured popular music ...
+A Rock and Roll Variety Show toured over the United States and briefly around the world for the Spring and Fall Months except for Malibu Beach for the summer and Big Bear Ski Resort for the...

 See full summary »